andebor/brl/README.md

 ###1.
 HTML5

 HTML5 is used to structure our web site.

+We use several HTML5 specific tags, such as "nav", "section" and "aside" as they are semantically better than just using divs.

 ###2.
 CSS3

 CSS3 is used to style the HTML code so that our site looks more appealing as well as it make it more user friendly.

+Examples of use:
+- Site structure (by making a grid system)
+- Basic sitewide styling
+- Style form elements in /contact/
+- Style and CSS animation on "flip cards" in /about/board.php and
+-

+The styling of the "cards" used in /about/board.php was split into a separate file due to file length.

 ###3.
 JavaScript

 JavaScript is used to manipulate the HTML code in our project.
 E.g. to make the drop-down lists in the navigation bar interactive.

+Examples of use:
-The drop-down lists extends/open when they are clicked.
+- The dropdown lists in the navigation menu expands when clicked
+- In /about/board.php there are portraits of the board members.
+By clicking the "info" button, the image will flip around, and the members contact info will be shown.
+- The current year is displayed in the footer

+We have used the [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) to organize our javascript.
+If we were to expand the codebase in the future, this will help keep the code readable.

 ###4.
 PHP